ibm-mas-manage/faq/docs/index.md

 - **How can we integrate Cognos with MAS?**

 	<span style="color:navy">
-	Cognos is not supported in MAS 8.8.
+	Cognos entitlement is not included with MAS 8.8.
 It is in the roadmap for MAS 8.9.
 	</span>